Environment

 Pixabay | A_Different_Perspective

-Globally, humans produce approximately 2 tons of waste every year, this is expected to increase to 3.4 tons by 2050.
-The US are the official kings of waste, not only do they produce a lot more, but they also recycle a lot less than all other developed countries.
+Globally, humans produce approximately 2 tonnes of waste every year, and this is expected to increase to 3.4 tons by 2050.
+The US is the official king of waste, not only do they produce a lot more, but they also recycle a lot less than all other developed countries.

 The creation of such vast amounts of waste has led to soil contamination, excess methane release, climate change, contamination of water supplies, and all sorts of issues for animals and plants trying to survive in polluted ecosystems.